Just Education Policy Institute 2026

 Program Details

-The 2025 JEP scholars program will be held in-person, October 15-18, 2025 from 8:30am-8:30pm ET each day.
+The JEP 2026 scholars program will be held in-person, September 28 - October 1, 2026 from 8:30am-8:30pm ET each day (except October 1, which will be a half day).
 Accepted participants are expected to attend all of the program and will be compensated $800.00 at the end of the program for their participation.

 Contextualizing knowledge about racial equity and justice in education policy, including defining racial justice, historical perspectives, and institutional politics.